-The finance department of the Group includes a team that performs the valuations of financial assets at FVPL (2021: financial assets at FVPL) required for financial reporting purposes, including level 3 fair values.
+The finance department of the Group includes a team that performs the valuations of financial assets at FVPL (2022: financial assets at FVPL) required for financial reporting purposes, including level 3 fair values.

-The main level 3 inputs used by the Group are return rates of the financial assets at FVPL (2021: financial assets at FVPL), which are derived and evaluated based on the yield rate written in contracts by the counterparties.
+The main level 3 inputs used by the Group are return rates of the financial assets at FVPL (2022: financial assets at FVPL), which are derived and evaluated based on the yield rate written in contracts by the counterparties.
+The group did not change any valuation techniques in determining the level 2 and level 3 fair values.